mcpython4-coding/core/doc/tasks.md

-Features scheduled for implementation for alpha 1.3.0, [planned to be released sometime in december 2021]
+Features scheduled for implementation for alpha 1.3.0, [planned to be released sometime in 2022]
 - abstraction of direct rendering calls to some higher level (-> pyglet 2.0 preparations)
 - reload data only when needed, so a resource pack / data pack change occurred
 - split gui system into rendering & container